Xudong-Huang/may/README.md

 </div>

 ## Features
-* Stackful coroutine implementation based on [generator][generator];
+* The stackful coroutine's implementation is based on [generator][generator];
-* Support schedule on configurable number of threads for multi-cores;
+* Support schedule on configurable number of threads for multi-core systems;
-* Support coroutine version local storage([CLS][cls]);
+* Support coroutine's version local storage([CLS][cls]);
-* Support efficient network async IO;
+* Support efficient asynchronous network I/O;
 * Support efficient timer management;
-* Support standard sync primitives plus semaphore, mpmc channel etc;
+* Support standard synchronization primitives, a semaphore, an mpmc channel, etc;
-* Support cancellation of coroutine;
+* Support cancellation of coroutines;
 * Support graceful panic handling that will not affect other coroutines;
 * Support scoped coroutine creation;
-* Support general select for all the coroutine APIs;
+* Support general selection for all the coroutine's APIs;
-* All the coroutine APIs are compatible with std library semantics;
+* All the coroutine's APIs are compatible with the standard library semantics;
-* All the coroutine APIs can be safely called in thread context.
+* All the coroutine's APIs can be safely called in multithreaded context.

 ## Usage